Tutorial

 pg_stat_statements tells you which queries are expensive.
 It does not tell you which deploy introduced the expense.
 A slow query that was fine last week and pages you today is only recognizable as a regression if you have a baseline from before the change.
 Without a before-and-after snapshot tied to a Git SHA, you are guessing.

 Two approaches to solve this.
 One is manual: reset the extension at deploy time, capture a snapshot one hour later, and diff.
 This works for a small team with a slow deploy cadence.
 The other is to run an agent that watches the counters continuously, takes snapshots at deploy boundaries it detects from the database itself, and attributes changes to the surrounding commit window.
-That is the category a tool like Datapace fits into, and the specific thing it does today is surface call-count and total-time deltas with a commit range, not interpret the query's purpose.
+That is where Datapace fits: a context layer and security gateway for running AI operations on production databases, with DBAs in control.
+In this workflow the specific thing it does is surface call-count and total-time deltas with a commit range, not interpret the query's purpose.
 The query is still yours to read.

 Whichever approach you use, the important part is that the baseline exists.
 Without one, pg_stat_statements is a snapshot of the present, not a comparison across time.